yolk/valvat/README.md

 ### Skip local validation before lookup

-To prevent unnecessary requests, valvat performs a local syntax check before making the request to the VIES web service.
+To prevent unnecessary requests, valvat performs a local syntax check before making the request to the web service.
 If you want to skip this step (for any reason), set the `:skip_local_validation` option to `true`.

 ## Experimental checksum verification